-Symptoms of food poisoning occur a few hours after ingesting the contaminated food.
+Symptoms of food poisoning typically occur a few hours after ingesting the contaminated food.
 The main symptoms include:

 - General malaise;